desilverspoon/PRG/README.md

 Rating.html will contain the overlay source to allow you to utilize a custom widget with StreamLabs Desktop.
 For now, you will need to manually edit your rating but future updates will have automation.

-Auto Installed will be in the next update.
+Auto Installation will be in the next update.

 Overlay Example:

 ![image](https://github.com/user-attachments/assets/92842412-ecfd-4026-b670-7d866fc1a73f)

+Enjoy the tool! -Spoon